 A student may release information pertaining to his or her educational record to a third party by completing and submitting a release letter (with an original signature) to the college's registrar.
 The student needs to state what information can be provided and to whom the information can be released.
 The Federal Family Educational Rights and Privacy Act of 1974, 5 United States Code 301, 10 United States Code 8013 and Executive Order 9397 dictates the policy regarding release of student data.
 These directives specify that an educational record may not be released without the student's written consent specifying records to be released and to whom.

 Transcript Request

 Transcripts are mailed out within two business days of request.
-There are four options for requesting a transcript, and options 1-3 are free of charge.
+There are five options for requesting a transcript; option four is the only option for overnight delivery.